 You can see their average score and whether they played or not in the last 5 games by clicking on the card in the market.

-Free rare card
+Free limited card

 The free card could be worth anything from £50 to thousands and beyond.
 Exciting stuff!